 Hundreds and hundreds of scientific articles have been published in international journals worldwide using LAB Fit.
-As an example, see some graphs from the articles:
+As examples, see some graphs extracted from the PDFs of the articles (Print Screen):

 Improvement of methodology for determining local thermal diffusivity and heating time of green coconut pulp during its pasteurization